Research and media

 In 2011, an ecologist released an alarming study showing that tiny clothing fibers could be the biggest source of plastic in our oceans.

 By now some momentum has been reached.
-Below are most recent articles and further research on the topic.
+Below find a collection of articles and further research on the topic.

 Phys.org | 2018 – Taking on ‘microfiber’ pollution, a laundry room at a time